francolaiuppa/dnanexus-challenge/README.md

 This improved approach reduced the average runtime to **35ms** for a 100M-line dataset, making it both efficient and scalable for short-lived processes.

+#### Future improvements

+- The `generateIndexFile` and `findOffsets` function could work using byte offsets instead of the text representation of the byte offset.
+I could also stop using `readline` and jump straight to the line.
+This should greatly improve performance.

 ## Additional Notes

 - If you try to run the script but the index file doesn't match the dataset, you will get an `OUT_OF_RANGE` error with a nice error explanation.